Where Do the Turtle Go When It Is Tired

 Another huge challenge for turtles is habitat destruction.
 Urban development and deforestation are among the primary reasons for the loss of turtle habitats.
 When their natural habitats are destroyed, turtles are forced to search for new resting spots, which could expose them to predators, roads, and other dangers.

-See Also Do Florida Softshell Turtle Bite
+See Also Why Do the Sea Turtle Come Ashore

 To illustrate, let’s take the example of freshwater turtles that inhabit lakes, ponds, and rivers.
 These habitats are commonly targeted for human activities like construction, agriculture, and resource extraction.
 Once destroyed or polluted, turtles either die or, if they’re fortunate enough to survive, are left to exhaustedly seek out a new habitat.